Instant analysis: Three impressions from the Seahawks’ preseason loss to the Minnesota Vikings

 But the special teams star, again, was rookie punter Michael Dickson.
 The 2018 fifth-round pick — whose arrival led to the release of beloved veteran Jon Ryan — punted five times on Friday, averaging 53.6 yards per boot (and adding a potentially touchdown-saving tackle).
 The highlights were a 57-yard punt and a 56-yard punt that were each downed expertly at the Vikings’ 3-yard line.

-It couldn’t have been easy for the Seahawks to part with Ryan, who had been an organization mainstay for the past 10 season.
+It couldn’t have been easy for the Seahawks to part with Ryan, who had been an organization mainstay for the past 10 seasons.
 But Dickson’s talent is undeniable, and on Friday they turned him loose.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.